PREVIOUS SPEAKERS

 Kathryn Tobias

-August 19, 2025 - Kathryn Tobias was taught to sew by her mother and as many of her contemporaries did, made a lot of her clothes in high school in the '60's.
+August 19, 2025 - athryn Tobias was taught to sew by her mother and as many of her contemporaries did, made a lot of her clothes in high school in the '60's.
 She started back sewing 20 years ago when she decided to make pillows for her living room and stumbled into a fabric warehouse and she hasn't been the same since.
 She then realized she needed a cover story for the fabric she was buying and joined the local Sacramento Modern Quilt Guild.
 She also participates in the "Big History" classes at Sacramento Renaissance, at CSUS, a continuing education for those over 50.
 She developed a class on the history of the sewing machine as one of the revolutionary inventions of the ages.

-August 19, 2025 - Kathryn Tobias was taught to sew by her mother and as many of her contemporaries did, made a lot of her clothes in high school in the '60's.
+August 19, 2025 - athryn Tobias was taught to sew by her mother and as many of her contemporaries did, made a lot of her clothes in high school in the '60's.
 She started back sewing 20 years ago when she decided to make pillows for her living room and stumbled into a fabric warehouse and she hasn't been the same since.
 She then realized she needed a cover story for the fabric she was buying and joined the local Sacramento Modern Quilt Guild.
 She also participates in the "Big History" classes at Sacramento Renaissance, at CSUS, a continuing education for those over 50.
 She developed a class on the history of the sewing machine as one of the revolutionary inventions of the ages.

 |